 Children and adults love trying out the furniture, working out what objects are for and seeing how each building is different.
 There is an introductory video before you go in, which tells the story of West Stow.
 There is no hurry on this journey through time.

-You will see displays of some of the objects found during the excavation of the village telling the fascinating story of this settlement and the people who lived here (try to match them up with the replicas you have seen in the village), plus see an exhibition of Replica Anglo-Saxon costume.
+See displays of some of the objects found during the excavation of the village telling the fascinating story of this settlement and the people who lived here including replica Anglo-Saxon costume.
 Every aspect of life is covered, from fashion to farming, crafts to cremation.
 Early Anglo-Saxon material from West Stow, Icklingham, Westgarth Gardens and Eriswell is displayed.

+Open every day 10am-4pm.
 Enjoy hot and cold refreshments at the café.
 These facilities are managed by Realise Futures who are a Suffolk based social enterprise.
-For all enquiries you can contact Jackie Curtis on 01473 242500.
-Closed Mondays and Tuesdays, open 10am to 3pm Wednesday to Sunday but open Monday to Sunday 10am to 3pm during school holidays.
+For all enquiries phone: 01284 728718.

-Sells all kinds of souvenirs, replicas and resources, many of which are unavailable anywhere else.
+Selling a variety of souvenirs, replicas and schools/parent resources, many of which are unavailable anywhere else.
 There's something to please everyone, from families with young children to academics.

-This exciting playground will keep your children occupied and with plenty of picnic tables you can sit back and relax while your children enjoy exploring the adventure playground.
+This exciting playground, climbing wall and Den Building area will keep your children occupied and with plenty of picnic tables you can sit back and relax while your children enjoy exploring the adventure playground.

 Beyond the car park, play area, visitor centre, café and shop is a 52 hectare country park bursting with life.
 There are plenty of opportunities for picnics, walks and trails in woodland and heathland, along the river Lark and around the lake.
 There are two bird hides, a nature trail and lots of other walks in the park or across the road in Thetford Forest.
 Due to the presence of livestock, dogs must remain on a lead in the country park.